jiabingeng/places-service-docs/adding-a-user-to-launch-and-places.md

    c.
 The Launch profile(s) will appear on the right.

    Launch has a default profile called, Launch - {org name}.
-If you have added users to Launch previously, you might have multiple profiles.
+If you have previously added users to Launch, you might have multiple profiles listed.

 2. Select the correct profile: